 Black Cat, a 100% vegan non-profit cooperative, is a great place to spend brunch with friends at the weekend.
 The vegan cafe does an amazing fry up that draws in the local crowds, and you can choose between an accompaniment of toast or a pancake (always go for the pancake!).
 There are healthy options, but the mega-epic fry up would be my top choice.

 Caravan, Kings Cross

-I had a lovely brunch here a few years ago with my literary agent at the start of my journey towards writing my cookbook (release in August!).
+I had a lovely brunch here a few years ago with my literary agent at the start of my journey towards writing my cookbook.
 They industrial surroundings host an open kitchen and on-site coffee roastery.
-Aside from the usual toast with toppings, they also have veggie options including grain pancakes with maple mascarpone, pomegranate and walnut salsa and mint.
+Aside from the usual toast with toppings, they also have vegan and veggie options including grain pancakes with maple mascarpone, pomegranate and walnut salsa and mint, though they also have meat on the menu.
 On sunny days, head straight for the terrace.
-Ask ahead for vegan options as they’re not marked on the menu.

 Yes, maths fans – there are 12 restaurants in this list.
 I couldn’t resist adding in a few more!
 And I’ll keep updating this list so just let me know what should be included in this list of vegetarian and vegan brunch london.

 What cafes and restaurants for a veggie or vegan brunch London would you add to the list?
 Tell me in the comments!